franciscohui/franciscohui.github.io/_posts/2017-06-23-life-pillars.md

 title: The Three Life Pillars
 ---

-A few years ago, I categorized the things that affect my life into 3 giant groups.
+A few years ago, I categorized the things that affect my life into three giant groups.
 The idea is that I could use these groups to see where stress and unpredictability was happening in my life.

 The stress could come from work, family/friends, and health.